-The Value of Understanding Cost-to-ServeA cost-to-serve analysis quantifies the value of negotiated service levels (e.g., the cost of managed fill rates or customer-specific inventory levels), shipment exceptions (e.g., expedites), customer service resource time and/or other broad overhead costs across the organization’s entire customer set.
-This analysis enables re-segmentation of the organization’s customers based on newly understood margin insights.
-Ultimately, it enables decisions that reduce services offered to “over-served” customers or that adjust pricing for those customers to improve profitability.
+The Value of Understanding Cost-to-ServeA cost-to-serve analysis quantifies the value of negotiated service levels (e.g., the cost of managed fill rates or customer-specific inventory levels), shipment exceptions (e.g., expedites), customer service resource time, and/or other broad overhead costs across the organization’s entire customer set.
+This analysis enables re-segmentation of the organization’s customers based on newly understood margin insights — a re-segmentation that centers around a customer’s profitability, not just tenure and revenue volume.

-Bottom line impact comes in one of two forms:
+The bottom line impact comes in one of two forms: